RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_ParsedProtocol_type.md

 -   **labels**: A comma-separated list of labels to use for the provided metrics in the output.
 If empty/missing, use the metric names from the metrics setting.
 If '-', use the metric's default.
 -   **apply_probability**: by default equal probability for all tags
 -   **report_at_end**: Report filter value via filter re-evaluation on final pose after conclusion of protocol.
 Otherwise report filter value as evaluated mid-protocol.
+-   **never_rerun_filter**: Never run this filter after the original apply-time run.
+Use this option to avoid expensive re-runs when reporting

 "Filter Tag": Any of the [[RosettaScripts Filters|Filters-RosettaScripts]] tags